mauriziospaccialbelli/ZPRep/README.md

 A bit of patience and precision in construction and assembly ;-)

 Zprep downloadable 3dmodels are the first release, it's a free project and nobody forbids it to improve it or customize it as it thinks best.
 For example, you can create a custom actuator or stretch the probe at the bottom (even the rod) etc ...

-This is the first release, soon all the necessary documentation.

 I take this opportunity to thank all free communities, especially RepRap, which was the driving idea for the ZPRep (Z Probe Replicable).